LMBDA-design/PSAMIL/README.md

 2. run `traincancer.py`

+3. tune the learning rate or class prototype update parameter to get better performance.
+The parameter in our code is not guaranteed to be optimal.

 The training/evaluation codes and data are mostly modified from previous work [DSMIL](https://github.com/binli123/dsmil-wsi).
 We would make more instructions here to present our process more clearly: